warhuus/optml-project/README.md

 ### Our contribution

-We make a benchmark for zero-order optimization algorithms to compare them with first-order methods to see how well they apply in ML.
+We make a benchmark for zero-order optimization (ZOO) algorithms to compare them with first-order methods to see how well they apply in ML. **AND** we implement ourselves one of the algorithms against a real-world already trained model (like cancer cells CNN), that still stays novel enough.
+By doing so, we get to check the robustness of this latter and get a chance to understand the theory on our own.

 ### Experiments